Monday 15 April 2024, 13.00-16:30 CEST

 Central European University, Vienna, Austria and online

-This event is co-hosted by:
+This event was co-hosted by:

 The Integrated Assessment Society